Terminal239/re-markdown-editor/README.md

 # Markdown Editor

-A simple and efficient markdown editor built with [Technology Stack - e.g., React, TypeScript, Vite].
+A simple and efficient markdown editor built with React.

 ## Installation